cevans87/atools/README.md

     If 'size' is provided, memoize will only retain up to 'size' return values.

     If 'expire' is provided, memoize will only retain return values for up to 'expire' duration.
-      'expire' duration is given in days, hours, minutes, and seconds like '1d2h3m4s' for 1 day, 2 hours, 3 minutes, and 4 seconds.
+      'expire' duration is given in seconds or a string such as '10s', '1m', or '1d1h1m1s' where days, hours, minutes, and seconds are represented by 'd', 'h', 'm', and 's' respectively.

+    If 'ignore_unhashable' is True, memoize will not remember calls that are made with parameters that cannot be hashed instead of raising an exception.

     Examples: